Telangana chief minister leads protest against Centre’s refusal to procure parboiled rice

 Experts say that if the rice is not parboiled, the yield can be quite low.

-Rao issued a 24-hour-deadline to the central government to draw up a nationwide paddy procurement policy.
+Rao issued a 24-hour deadline to the central government to draw up a nationwide paddy procurement policy.

 “Don’t play with the sentiments of our farmers,” Rao said in a warning to Prime Minister Narendra Modi, according to PTI.
 “They [farmers] have the power to topple the government.”